hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 * The constructor of *descClass* is only allowed to receive optional parameters.

+The following semantics apply to JXML components:

+* A `children?: [T]` parameter is automatically contributed to the end of the formal parameter list of the *descClass* constructor, where `T` is the type argument to the implemented `JXML` interface in *descClass*.

 ## \<Script\>

 The `Script` element is allowed at the root element and may appear at most once.
 If an `Script` element appears, it must only contain a CDATA section.